-The underlined portion of the verse is the section about which the "problem" revolves.
-This clause is found in the uncial MS Vaticanus B (which all scholars label as an LXX MS) as an addition to Deuteronomy 32:43.
+(which all scholars label as an LXX MS) as an addition to Deuteronomy 32:43.
 On this sole basis, the author of the Epistle to the Hebrews has repeatedly been accused of citing as Scripture a segment of a verse not found in the Hebrew Bible.
 The text of the Septuagint, however, is neither definite nor incontrovertible with regard to this verse.
-Manuscript Alexandrinus A, another so-called Septuagint uncial (see p.
-10), reads: "...
-And let all the angels of God give them (Him) strength."
+Manuscript Alexandrinus A, another so-called Septuagint uncial (see page 15), reads: "...
+And let all the angels of God give them (Him) strength".

 This latter reading was adopted by Alfred Rahlfs (1935), one of the most recent editors of the LXX.
-Rahlfs' is widely considered to be among the best critical editions of the Septuagint - a standard.
+Rahlfs' is widely considered to be among the best critical1 editions of the Septuagint - a standard.
 As the late conservative Christian text critic Edward F. Hills (d.
 1981) has correctly perceived, if the text of Codex A is correct as Rahlfs believes, then the content of B must have been altered to agree with Hebrews 1:6, and the author of the Epistle to the Hebrews could not be quoting it.
 That is, the scribe who wrote B would obviously, in that instance, have had the Epistle to the Hebrews before him at a time after the Hebrew Epistle was written!